Frequently Asked Questions

 Can we piggyback on a rolling stock contract that included this language: "The initial purchase will comprise 19 buses for the District and up to a maximum of 50 buses for Consortium Members to be delivered within 180 days of the contact award.
 The District, at its sole discretion, may exercise options for its own procurement and/or assign options to other public agencies to procure up to 525 buses to be delivered within the contract term of 5 years."

 The contract language you cite satisfies the FTA piggybacking requirement for an assignment clause and would give you the authority to piggyback the contract.
-However, you should review the Best Practices Procurement Manual (BPPM), Section 6.3.3 - Joint Procurements of Rolling Stock and Piggybacking - to be sure you comply with all of the FTA requirements.
+However, you should review the Best Practices Procurement Manual (BPPM), Section 3.3.4. to be sure you comply with all of the FTA requirements.
 You should especially determine that all of the quantities up to the limit of 525 buses were priced in the original contract and that the option quantity prices were evaluated by the lead agency as part of the original contract award determination.
 In other words, be certain that these additional option quantities were not "unpriced options”.
 If they were unpriced options then they may not be exercised as being a part of the basic contract competitive award - they can only be negotiated now as a sole source action with appropriate agency approvals for sole source.
-(Posted: February 2009)
+(Revised: May 2017)

 Can an agency add additional terms and conditions to a Joint Procurement contract?